iabdulin/pr_access_control/README.md

 - At least one approval from a Jump team member: @user1, @user2...
 - At least one approval from an Anza team member: @user3, @user4...

-Once all requirements are met, you can merge this PR by commenting `/merge`.
+Once all requirements are met, you can merge this PR by typing `/merge` into a comment on this PR.
 ```

 ### 2. Review Submitted